-Tara litigates a wide range of campaign finance and election law cases in state and federal court, and has expertise in campaign finance, lobbying and congressional ethics issues.
+Tara litigates a wide range of campaign finance and election law cases in courts across the United States, and has expertise in campaign finance, political disclosure and ethics issues.

 A former Fulbright Scholar, Tara is a graduate of Yale Law School and Emory University.
-Tara is admitted to practice law in the District of Columbia, the State of New York, the Supreme Court of the United States and the U.S. Court of Appeals for the Fourth, Ninth and Tenth Circuits.
+Tara is admitted to practice law in the District of Columbia and the State of New York, as well as the bars of the U.S. Supreme Court and the U.S. Court of Appeals for the Fourth, Ninth and Tenth Circuits.
 Tara Malloy joined CLC in November 2006.